 RBC membrane disorders alter RBC shape and deformability and cause increased fragility, resulting in premature destruction and/or removal of RBCs from the circulation.
 The most common disorders are hereditary spherocytosis and hereditary elliptocytosis Hereditary Spherocytosis and Hereditary Elliptocytosis Hereditary spherocytosis and hereditary elliptocytosis are congenital red blood cell (RBC) membrane disorders that can cause a mild hemolytic anemia.
 Symptoms, generally milder in hereditary... read more .

 Enzyme deficiencies of glucose-6-phosphate dehydrogenase (G6PD) and pyruvate kinase are the most common enzyme disorders causing hemolysis.
-G6PD deficiency Glucose-6-Phosphate Dehydrogenase (G6PD) Deficiency Glucose-6-phosphate dehydrogenase (G6PD) deficiency is an X-linked enzymatic defect common in blacks, which can result in hemolysis after acute illnesses or intake of oxidant drugs (including... read more is a sex-linked disorder common among people of Mediterranean, Middle Eastern, African, and Asian ancestry and affects > 400 million people worldwide.
+G6PD deficiency Glucose-6-Phosphate Dehydrogenase (G6PD) Deficiency Glucose-6-phosphate dehydrogenase (G6PD) deficiency is an X-linked enzymatic defect common in people with African ancestry that can result in hemolysis after acute illnesses or intake of oxidant... read more is a sex-linked disorder common among people of Mediterranean, Middle Eastern, African, and Asian ancestry and affects > 400 million people worldwide.
 It has many subtypes, some mild, some severe.
 The most common variant is the A- type, which is moderate in severity.
 G6PD deficiency is thought to help protect against malaria and has an estimated allele frequency of 8% in malarious regions.
 In the US, some states screen newborns for G6PD deficiency (by DNA testing or by measuring enzyme activity).
 Pyruvate kinase deficiency Glycolytic Pathway Defects Glycolytic pathway defects are autosomal recessive red blood cell metabolic disorders that cause hemolytic anemia.
 (See also Overview of Hemolytic Anemia.)
 The glycolytic pathway is one of the... read more is an autosomal recessive disorder that is more prevalent among European populations and, in the US, the Pennsylvania Dutch.
 Pyruvate kinase deficiency is rare and occurs in about 1 of 20,000 whites; screening for this disorder is not routinely done in the US.